-PLEASE NOTE: The post below was created in 2011.
-With taxes, it is critical to keep up to date with changes.
-Please make sure to review the latest rules and limits for these credits by visiting the IRS website and reviewing IRS Publication 970 for the tax year 2013.
+PLEASE NOTE: The post below was created in 2011 and has not been updated since that time.
+With taxes, it is critical to know the current rules and recent changes.
+Please make sure to understand the latest rules and limits for these credits by visiting the IRS website and reviewing IRS Publication 970.

 The following is a reprint from the IRS Tax Tip Newsletter that was sent out today.
 You might find it useful if you are trying to understand the different tax credits that are available for higher education expenses – the American Opportunity Credit and the Lifetime Learning Credit.

 Two Tax Credits to Help Pay Higher Education Costs